darneltaphil/mern-chat-app/README.md

 #### Introduction

 This repo consists of a **Chat Application** built with the MERN stack.
-I am trying to modify the code to suit a job interview instructions
+I had this code sometimes back when I was learning MERN Stack.
+I  tried to modify the code to suit a job interview instructions
 <br/><br/>
 This is a full-stack chat application that can be up and running with just a few steps.
 Its frontend is built with [Material UI](https://material-ui.com/) running on top of React.